linode/apl-docs/docs/for-devs/console/services.md

 2. Generate or copy your domain certificates and store them as a TLS secret in your team's namespace.

-3. Go to the service configuration section in the APL Console.
+3. Go to the service configuration section in the Console.

 4. Create a new service by selecting the k8s service and port that you want to expose.